 Start-up funding for cost-saving ideas Ohio Five helps colleges reduce costs by collaborating.
 The Program will provide initial support for ideas that provide long-term cost savings or cost-avoidance.

-- Identification of proposal team member available to participate in the virtual December 2020 “Funded Proposal Workshop” if the project is approved for funding
+- Identification of proposal team members(s) available to participate in the "Funded Proposal Workshop" (required if the project is approved for funding)

 - Names and contacts for proposal team